Crown Jewel (2021): Storylines

+At SummerSlam, RK-Bro (Randy Orton and Riddle) defeated AJ Styles and Omos to win the Raw Tag Team Championship.
+On October 4, a championship rematch between the two teams was scheduled for Crown Jewel.

+On the October 11 episode of Raw, after Mustafa Ali and Mansoor won their match, Ali shoved Mansoor and said that he was sick of losing.
+A match between the two was subsequently scheduled for Crown Jewel.

 Event

 Pre-show

 During the Crown Jewel Kickoff pre-show, SmackDown Tag Team Champions The Usos (Jey Uso and Jimmy Uso) fought the newly reformed Hurt Business (Cedric Alexander and Shelton Benjamin) in a non-title tag team match.
 In the end, Jimmy performed an Uso Splash on Alexander to win the match.